 dc = double crochet

-Several people have asked how to shorten this pattern.
+-Several people have asked how to shorten this pattern.
 Try 192 stitches (193 chains) for a 5′ scarf, and 228 stitches (229 chains) for a 6′ scarf.
 You could even make a longer scarf, just make sure your starting chain number is divisible by 3 + 1 (the first two chains of the row count as a stitch).

-Row 1: hdc in 3rd ch from hook (counts as first hdc), hdc in each st across, ch 2 (counts as first hdc of next row), turn.
+Row 1: hdc in 3rd ch from hook (skipped chains count as first hdc), hdc in each st across, ch 2 (counts as first hdc of next row), turn.
 (300 [192, 228])

 Your scarf should measure about 3 1/4″ wide, and 102″ long at this point.
 You can continue repeating rows 3-6 again or add the edging.

-Cut yarn, and weave in ends.
+Cut yarn, and then weave in ends.

-This super scarf pattern was made to be used by individuals, and small business crocheters alike.
-Selling your finished pieces in boutiques, at farmer’s markets, craft shows and other events is encouraged!
-The only thing I require is that it not be used commercially to produce millions of copies.
+This pattern was made to be used by individuals, and small business crocheters alike.
+Selling your finished pieces in boutiques, at farmer’s markets, craft shows, and other local events is encouraged!
+The only thing I require is that this pattern not be used commercially to produce hundreds of thousands of copies.